hotinherre/Learn-With-Curiosity/DB/Cassandra/cassandra-architecture.md

 # Cassandra Architecture

+## Partitioner

+A partitioner determines which node will receive the first replica of a piece of data, and how to distribute other replicas across other nodes in the cluster.

+## Snitch

+A snitch determines which datacenters and racks nodes belong to

 ## Replication

 - Replica factor is the copy of the data.
-- Replica placement is how to store the replica data.
-Usually using simple strategy, where save replica in continuous nodes.
+- Replica placement strategy is how to store the replica data.

+### replication strategy
+- SimpleStrategy: used in single datacenter. place first on a node determined by partitioner, then place additional replica on the next nodes clockwise in the ring.
+- NetworkTopologyStrategy: used in multi-datacenter.
+Try to place replica in different racks.

 ## Consistency